Aaron Nola

 Family Background and Racing Lineage

-Aaron Nola comes from a supportive family with a strong baseball connection.
+Nola comes from a tight-knit Baton Rouge family with deep baseball roots.
 His father, A.J.
-Nola, coached him during his youth, and his older brother Austin Nola also plays in Major League Baseball.
-Their family has Italian heritage, with great-grandparents who emigrated from Sicily.
+Nola, coached him in Little League, while his mother, Stacie, raised Aaron and his older brother, Austin, in a baseball-focused household.
+The family is of Italian heritage on A.J.’s side, with Aaron’s great-grandparents having emigrated from Sicily.

 Personal Life